srthkaggrwl/Animal_Detection_and_Warning_System/README.md

 - **Animal Detection**: Specifically detects dogs using the YOLO model.
 - **Warning System**: Sends MQTT messages to trigger a warning system when a dog is detected for consecutive frames.
 - **User Interface**: Streamlit is used for creating the front-end to interact with the system and visualize the processed video.
+- **Hardware Integration**: Includes an MQTT-based circuit simulation using [Wokwi](https://wokwi.com/) for LED display and sound buzzer warnings.

 ## Technologies Used